 The game also features a lot of combat, though the difficulty is lower than in the NES game.
 This is best illustrated with the Wizzrobe enemies—wizards who shoot harmful magic at Link.
 In the original, a room full of these could be very challenging.
 In A Link to the Past, they always teleport in the same spot and pose little problem.
 With respect to both combat and puzzles, the game charts a satisfying middle course that leans toward the easier side.

 There is also a larger assortment of items to obtain, compared to the original.
 While it had only eight item slots on the sub-screen, this game boasts twenty.
 The most notable addition may be the Hook Shot, a kind of horizontal grappling hook that can pull Link across gaps.
 Three of them are medallions that let Link cast magic spells (Quake, Bombos, and Ether).
 These spells are about the only thing drawn from Zelda II, in which Link could learn eight spells.
-I think this may be the last Zelda game in which Link can cast magic.
 One of the most useful new items, which also became a series staple, is the bottle.
 He can get up to four of these, and each can hold a healing potion, a fairy, or even a bee.
 The latter two are caught using another new item, the butterfly net.
 If Link dies while he has a fairy with him, it automatically comes out and revives him.
 This is another change that makes this game easier.

 To sum up, The Legend of Zelda: A Link to the Past takes everything good about the first Zelda game and refines and improves upon it vastly.
-This also applies to the graphics and sound, of course.
+This also applies to the graphics and sound.
 The music and sprites are textbook examples of 16-bit audio-video pleasure.
-Basically, if you liked the original, you'll love this.
-And even if you disliked the original, you'll still probably love this!
+If you liked the original, you'll love this.
+Even if you disliked the original, you'll still probably love this!
 That's how much better it is.
 Replaying it this year (my third or fourth time ever), I found it to be no less enjoyable than it was 30 years ago.

 "A decent looking and engrossing title with cracking music, this is a classic SNES game that is fun to replay many years later."